-Your application has to make it easy to see and understand your ideas and your film- making aspirations.
+It's important your application makes it easy to see and understand your ideas and your film-making aspirations.

 Keep in mind a large number of applications are read every year.
 Your application needs to make the best case for your project and team.